Prevention-First Concierge Medicine Still Comes First

 (Source: Galleri® for Healthcare Providers).

-• Strong for Hard-to-Screen Cancers: For cancers without standard screening (e.g., pancreas, liver, ovary), sensitivity (i.e., ability to correctly identify people who have cancer) is relatively high.
+- Strong for Hard-to-Screen Cancers: For cancers without standard screening (e.g., pancreas, liver, ovary), sensitivity (i.e., ability to correctly identify people who have cancer) is relatively high.
 For instance, pancreatic cancer showed a sensitivity of ~83.7% overall in certain studies.
-This means the test produces few false-negative results for this type of cancer.
+PATHFINDER 2 also reported a 73.7% episode sensitivity for the 12 cancers responsible for roughly two-thirds of U.S. cancer deaths, many of which do not have routine screening.

 Who Should Consider the Galleri Test?